lakshm22/simple-counter/README.md

   ├── simple-counter/
    ├── project/
-   ├── scripts.js          # JS file to add the functionality to the interface ├── styles.css          # CSS file to add styling to the webpage └── counter.html        # Main file containing the interface structure
+   ├── scripts.js          # JS file to add functionality to the interface ├── styles.css          # CSS file to add styling to the webpage └── counter.html        # Main file containing the interface structure